Judge Steve Harvey: Episode openings

 The show take place in a courtroom set, Harvey's bench extends from one side to the other, taking up most of the courtroom.
 Harvey wields a gold-colored gavel.
-As part of the title sequence, Harvey introduces himself: he declares his judicial handling is without the need of legal degrees or law backgrounds, just his unique brand of common sense.
-Harvey adds to that how he has transcended the wearing of a judge's robe, instead, donning a swanky all-black suit.
-An entrance into the courtroom follows the title sequence in which the walls of the courtroom separate for Harvey to enter through, smoke filling the room.
+As part of the title sequence, Harvey introduces himself and declares his judicial handling is without the need of legal degrees or law backgrounds, rather than his unique brand of common sense.
+Harvey adds that how he has transcended the wearing of a judge's robe, instead, donning a swanky all-black suit.
+An entrance into the courtroom follows the title sequence in which the walls of the courtroom separate for Harvey to enter through; smoke fills the room.
 Rubin Ervin introduces Harvey with music.

 Case proceedings

 Proceedings begin with Harvey instructing litigants that they have thirty seconds to summarize their case for the viewing audience before he moves deeper into interrogating the parties.
 Before and during the proceedings, the audience is heard freely hooting, hollering, standing, cheering, whooping, and booing at the proceedings.
 This is all prompted by Harvey's satire, derision, and ridicule at the parties before him.
 Harvey spends most of the cases engaged in his antics and mischievous behaviors, such as writing out signs and raising them up in the air, in one case, raising up a "WTF" sign at a misbehaved litigant repeatedly speaking out of turn.
 Harvey's mischievous approach, teasing, and satire typically expose the follies and foolishness of the guests in regards to their testimonies.

 Demanding acknowledgment for the parody nature of the program, Harvey openly jeers at guests who take the proceedings too seriously by acting as though they are in a real court of law, Harvey going so far as scolding the parties to stop pretending that they are in a real court and to remember and recognize they are in a TV studio.
-Establishing some early catchphrases, Harvey follows each verdict with the remark, “And that’s the way I see it!”
+Establishing some early catchphrases, Harvey follows each verdict with the remark, "And that’s the way I see it!"
 Harvey routinely acknowledges with pride that his verdicts are from his gut feelings, based on his own internal logic as opposed to any particular code of law.